tobbstr/workflow/README.md

 - 🎯 **Context-Aware**: Full `context.Context` support for cancellation and deadlines
 - 🧩 **Fluent API**: Clean, readable workflow definitions

+## When to Use This Library

+This library is ideal for:

+- **Request-Response Endpoints**: Building clean, maintainable workflows in HTTP or gRPC handlers
+- **Complex Business Logic**: Orchestrating multiple steps with conditional branches and error recovery
+- **Type-Safe Composition**: Ensuring compile-time type safety while chaining operations
+- **Retry Logic**: Handling transient failures with configurable exponential backoff
+- **Graceful Error Handling**: Allowing specific errors to flow through without failing the entire workflow
+- **Parallel Operations**: Running independent steps concurrently and merging results
+- **Observability**: Adding metrics, logging, and tracing hooks without invasive instrumentation
+- **Nested Workflows**: Building tree-like structures for complex, reusable business logic

+**Example Use Cases:**
+- Payment processing with validation, authorization, and settlement steps
+- User registration with email verification and notification workflows
+- Data enrichment pipelines combining multiple data sources
+- Complex routing decisions based on runtime conditions
+- Fallback patterns (try primary, fall back to secondary)

+## When Not to Use This Library

+This library is **not** suitable for:

+- **Long-Running Workflows**: Workflows that take hours or days and need persistence across restarts
+- **Distributed Transactions**: Workflows requiring saga pattern, compensation logic, or distributed rollback
+- **Simple Sequential Operations**: Basic pipelines where the overhead is not justified
+- **Existing Workflow Engines**: If you already use Temporal, Cadence, or similar platforms
+- **Workflow Versioning**: Workflows that need migration between versions or A/B testing
+- **Built-In Resilience Patterns**: Requiring circuit breakers or rate limiting as core library features
+- **Stateful Long-Term Tracking**: Needing persistent execution history or audit trails

+**Alternative Solutions:**
+- **Temporal, Cadence, or Airflow**: For durable, distributed workflows with persistence
+- **Simple Functions**: For straightforward sequential logic without conditional branching
+- **Custom Handlers**: For one-off workflows that don't warrant reusability

 ## Installation

 ```bash